LouisLP/portfolio/README.md

 # Louis' Portfolio

 A modern, responsive portfolio website built with Vue 3 and TypeScript, featuring dark mode, internationalization, and a clean, minimalist design.
+Tailwind is used throughout and built-upon an existing template.

 ## Technologies